The Waltherian Tradition of Ministry (Part I)

 “No one is to be regarded as one who has been excommunicated until the church or congregation has passed sentence.
 This fact is attested and defended by Calov against the Arminians when he writes…” “It is wrong therefore to say that here no power is given to the congregation, for here we have the definite stipulation: ‘If he shall neglect to hear them (the two or three whom he has taken with him), then tell it to the church.’
 If he refuses to hear the church, then regard him as a heathen man and a publican according to the sentence of the congregation and in agreement with it (for the final verdict after the degrees of admonition is here accorded to the congregation)” (p.
 118)

 Thus far Walther.
-From the foregoing, Affirmative Theses 1, 2, and 3 are easily deduced.
+From the foregoing, Affirmative Theses 1, 2, and most significantly, 3 are plainly deduced.

-“I believe that when the called ministers of Christ deal with us by His divine command, in particular when they exclude openly unrepentant sinners from the Christian congregation and absolve those who repent of their sins and want to do better, his is just as valid and certain even in heaven, as if Christ our dear Lord dealt with us Himself.”
+“I believe that when the called ministers of Christ deal with us by His divine command, in particular when they exclude openly unrepentant sinners from the Christian congregation and absolve those who repent of their sinsand want to do better, this is just as valid and certain even in heaven, as if Christ our dear Lord dealt with us Himself.”
 (Small Catechism IV; LSB, p.
 326)

 “Our people teach as follows.
 According to the gospel the power of the keys or of the bishops is a power and command of God to preach the gospel, to forgive or retain sin, and to administer and distribute the sacraments.”
 (Augsburg Confession XXVIII 5-6; KW)